Skip to content

 We run iSH on one of our test iPhones specifically because it is useful for offline shell work.
 We use Cosyra for anything that involves an AI agent, a real Ubuntu environment, or syncing state to an Android tablet.
 They are not mutually exclusive.

-How to try Cosyra if you're coming from iSH
+How do you try Cosyra if you're coming from iSH?

 Two minutes total.